-That is the short answer to the long asked question ” can I sell items I make from someone’s pattern?”.
-However, because I’m sure you’re wondering why I say that, how I know or if it’s actually true, I’ll be happy to share the research with you too.
+What is the short answer to the long asked question ” can I sell items I make from someone’s pattern?”
+It’s “Yes, you can sell crochet pieces made from someone’s pattern.”
+However, because I’m sure you’re wondering why I say that, how I know or if it’s actually true, I’ll be happy to share the research with you.

 My personal experience

 2. Why would I want to spend my time worried about those who were making items from my patterns to sell to make a living or build a boutique or feed their families?
 It just didn’t make sense to me that I would think I could and should police people when I clearly gave them the directions to make the items to do with as they pleased.

 3. What makes me think I should have a say in what people do with the items they make from a pattern I sold to them and therefore relinquished to their discretion?

 All the answers to those questions came back as I don’t know how, I don’t know why and I don’t know what.
 So all my patterns come with the “blanket permission to sell the items as you like, but please don’t sell my pattern as your own.